Dexchlorpheniramine use while Breastfeeding

 Effects in Breastfed Infants

-In one telephone follow-up study, mothers reported irritability and colicky symptoms in 10% of infants exposed to various antihistamines and drowsiness was reported in 1.6% of infants.
+Relevant published information on dexchlorpheniramine was not found as of the revision date.
+In one telephone follow-up study, mothers reported irritability and colicky symptoms 10% of infants exposed to various antihistamines and drowsiness was reported in 1.6% of infants.
 None of the reactions required medical attention.
 In this study, no side effects were reported among 5 infants exposed to chlorpheniramine in breastmilk.

 Possible Effects on Lactation